When is Diwali in 2017, 2018, and 2019?

 - The fifth day (October 21, 2017) is known as Bhai Duj.
 It's dedicated to celebrating sisters, in a similar way that Raksha Bandhan is dedicated to brothers.
 Brothers and sisters get together and share food, to honor the bond between them.

 More Information About Diwali

 Wondering where's best to join in the Diwali celebrations?
-Take a look at these 6 Diwali Ideas and Destinations in India.
+Take a look at these diverse Ways and Places to Celebrate Diwali in India.